gtatters/ThermImageJ/Readme.md

 which exiftool
 ```

-    ## 10.67
+    ## 11.37
     ## /usr/local/bin/exiftool

-If you see a version number (probably &gt; 10) and no error, exiftool is installed.
+If you see a version number (probably &gt; 10) and no error, then exiftool is installed properly.
 The second line will tell you the path to where it is installed.

 Do the same for perl: